New Grosvenor Stadium: Bertie McMinn Stand

-Lisburn Distillery Social Club and Offices
+Lisburn Distillery Social Club and offices

-The Distillery social club and offices sit on the same side of the stadium as the Morton McKnight stand occupying the area situated on the other side of the halfway line.
+The Distillery Social Club and offices sit on the same side of the stadium as the Morton McKnight stand occupying the area situated on the other side of the halfway line.
 The facilities are situated in one building, separated from the Morton McKnight Stand by a large tarmac paddock and does not offer any terracing or seated stand, although many spectators chose to stand and watch games from the paddock situated between the facilities and the pitch.
 The club and offices is a two-story building containing a social club on the upper level with bar, television and a small dance floor for social events.
 The windows on one side of the social club are whitewashed to prevent patrons from being able to view the football from inside.
 The club is most commonly accessed from a fire escape, which leads spectators down to the paddock between the social club and Morton McKnight Stand.
 The upper floor also contains a small toilet block and executive lounge.
 The executive lounge is the only official spectator facility in the building and consists of a small function room with its own private bar and viewing box.
 The box offers seating for thirteen spectators while the lounge accommodates around thirty.
-The Executive lounge is open to any spectator wishing to purchase a season ticket to view matches there and also hosts the match sponsors.
+The executive lounge is open to any spectator wishing to purchase a season ticket to view matches there and also hosts the match sponsors.

 The lower deck contains the club offices, boardroom, dressing rooms and player's tunnel as well as a smaller function room, which is usually only opened for matches against opponents that can generate an attendance that breaks the 1,000 mark.
 Irish League clubs do not officially record attendances but Lisburn Distillery receipts suggest their average attendances sit at around 300 to 400.
 The small function room is accessed through the club shop, which also houses a small club museum containing medals, International caps, banners, old shirts, programmes and memorabilia from the club's history.

 Beside the social club is a large undeveloped paddock where the only food on offer on match days is provided by a fixed burger van.

-The Visiting Covered Terrace
+Visiting covered terrace

 The covered terrace was situated on the west or Belfast side of the ground but has since been removed.